fischertechnik/txt_demo_ROBOPro_SLI/FtTxtExamples/README.md

 The project maps contains at least:
 - `libs` map: The shared libraries, compiled C/C++ file(s)
 - `RoboPro` map: One or more RoboPro programs, which shows how to use this SLI
-- `root` Documentation about the functionality of this SLI  |   |
+- `root`: Documentation about the functionality of this SLI  |   |

 ### For the local executable
 The project maps contains at least:
 - `C-Program` map: The executables, compiled C/C++ file(s).
-- `root`  Documentation about the functionality of this executable.
+- `root`:  Documentation about the functionality of this executable.

 ## How to install?
+> Remark: You need a fischertechnik TXT controller with firmware 4.6.6 or 4.7.0.<br/>
+The TXT can also boot from SD-card, see here for [the instructions](https://www.fischertechnik.de/-/media/fischertechnik/fite/service/downloads/robotics/txt-controller/documents/txt_-firmware_microsd.ashx) and here for [the firmware versions](https://github.com/fischertechnik/FT-TXT/releases).<br/>

 The installation of the SLI's and executable can be done with the [TXT web server interface](../HowToUseTxtWeb.md).
-The TXT web server interface enables also the maintenance of the public maps on the TXT, including connected USB-memory and SD-card (formatted as FAT32)
+The TXT web server interface enables also the maintenance of the public maps on the TXT, including connected USB-memory and SD-card (formatted as FAT32, but not in use as boot device)
 - The TXT web server needs to be activated.
 - Use your web browser to access the web page
 URL= http://<ip-addres of the TXT>